-The presentation of evidence begins when the attorney for the plaintiff (the person suing) begins calling witnesses.
+The presentation of evidence at trial begins when the attorney for the "plaintiff" (the person suing) begins calling witnesses.
 The plaintiff's attorney does the initial questioning of the witness, which is called direct examination.
-The purpose of direct examination is to get the witness to testify about facts that support the plaintiff's case.
-There are rules of evidence, which govern the admissibility of testimony.
+The purpose of a direct examination is to get the witness to testify about facts that support the plaintiff's case.

-After the plaintiff's attorney has finished questioning the witness, the defendant's attorney gets to cross-examine the witness.
+After the plaintiff's attorney completes the direct examination, the defendant's attorney gets to cross-examine the witness.
 Cross-examination is a fundamental right in the American system of justice.
-Generally, cross-examination is limited to matters brought out during the direct examination of the witness.
+Generally, cross-examination is limited to matters covered during the direct examination.
 The attorney may ask leading questions during cross-examination.

 Challenging Witness's Credibility on Cross-Examination